EU planning sanctions against Iran telecoms sector

 EU diplomats said on Friday the bloc's 27 governments have reached an agreement in principle to target equipment that could be used by the Iranian authorities for monitoring of anti-government dissent.

-The new round of sanctions could also raise the number of officials affected by asset freezes and visa bans under the EU's programme to target human rights abuses in the country.
+The new round of sanctions could also raise the number of officials affected by asset freezes and visa bans under the EU's program to target human rights abuses in the country.

-Diplomats stressed that the measures were separate from EU efforts to ratchet up pressure against Tehran over its disputed nuclear programme with sanctions against its oil industry and financial sector.
+Diplomats stressed that the measures were separate from EU efforts to ratchet up pressure against Tehran over its disputed nuclear program with sanctions against its oil industry and financial sector.

 "There is a political deal to include in the next round of sanctions a mechanism to ban the purchase and sale of telecommunications equipments which could be used to carry out interceptions or to spy," one EU diplomat said.